flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

   </LogonCommand>
 </Configuration>
 ```
-Any `<HostFolder>` tag has path, which depends on your computer's username and file structure,
-and thus very likely needs to be changed.
 In this case, there are two HostFolder tags:
-`<HostFolder>C:\Users\flexer\SandboxScripts</HostFolder>` and `<HostFolder>C:\Users\flexer\Downloads</HostFolder>`,
+1. `<HostFolder>C:\Users\%USERNAME%\WindowsSandbox-ConfigsAndScripts</HostFolder>`
+Specifies the repository folder on the host machine to share into the sandbox.
+In this case, we specify our repository folder with the necessary scripts to run it in the `<Command>` tag.
+`<SandboxFolder>C:\Users\WDAGUtilityAccount\Desktop\WindowsSandbox-ConfigsAndScripts</SandboxFolder>`
+Specifies the destination in the sandbox to map the folder to.
+If the folder doesn't exist, it will be created.
+2. `<HostFolder>C:\Users\%USERNAME%\Downloads</HostFolder>` shows an example of sharing a user folder, such as Downloads, in a sandbox.
+The folder must already exist on the host, or the container will fail to start.
+If the `<SandboxFolder>` tag is not specified, the folder will be created on the desktop. `%USERNAME%` will get the name of the current user who running the *.wsb file of this repository.

+`<Command>C:\Users\WDAGUtilityAccount\Desktop\Scripts\SandboxStartups\Downloads.wsb.cmd</Command>`
+Specifies a single command that will be invoked automatically after the sandbox logs on.
+Make sure, your repository folder must be shared into to the sandbox, to run the script in the tag above.
+Otherwise a running *.wsb file will cause a crash.

+The size of the shared folder will not bebigger than 40 GB, according to Microsoft rules.

+Any <HostFolder> tag has path, which depends on your computer's username and file structure, and it needs to be changed by your requirements.

-where username "flexer" very likely not the username of your computer and you will need to change the username.
+Don't forget that in some cases you need to change the username from %USERNAME%.
-Also, my "SandboxScripts" folder and the folder of this repository cloned or downloaded by you may be located in a
-different location than "C:\Users\flexer\SandboxScripts", this path should be changed.

 ## Ready-to-use configuration files and their description
 [DevEnv.wsb](https://github.com/flexxxxer/WindowsSandbox-ConfigsAndScripts/blob/master/DevEnv.wsb): changes the